Pseudo-Hermitian Dirac operator on the torus for massless fermions under the action of external fields: Solutions

 Expanding the coefficient of derivative-free term near $z=1$ up to the third order term gives

 Then, we apply the following transformation $z=\exp(-\alpha t)$ to get the equation given by

 For $C=0$, the potential is real and this also terminates the $\sin x$ function in the model.
-One can give the parameters of (\ref{d34}) in terms of original potential parameters as
+One can give the parameters of (\ref{d34}) in terms of original potential parameters given in (\ref{d20}) as

-For the real eigenvalues $C$ should be pure imaginary which means that we can select $C_2$ as $C_2 \rightarrow iC_2$.
+Considering (\ref{d36}), for the real eigenvalues, $C$ should be pure imaginary $C=i\bar{C}$ which means that we shall take $C_2$ as $C_2 = i\bar{C_2}$ in (\ref{d036}) and (\ref{d36}).
 From (\ref{C2}), it can be seen that $a<1$.
-Now, the solutions of the model can be obtained without solving a differential equation because the solutions are already obtained in \cite{yes, pr}.
-One can solve the eigenvalue equation below to get the real energies \cite{yes}:
+Now, the solutions of the model are already known in the literature \cite{yes, pr}.
+One can solve the eigenvalue equation below to get the real energies \cite{sukhatme}: